 Overview: Full Moon Chicken Jerky Tenders are 100 % human-grade strips made from cage-free U.S. chickens.
 The 26 oz. pouch contains slow-roasted breast meat cut into easy-tear ribbons suitable for any size dog.

-Cons: texture varies slightly by batch—some bags arrive drier and prone to splintering; strong chicken smell can transfer to pockets if not re-bagged.
+- Prone to splintering; strong chicken smell can transfer to pockets if not re-bagged

 Bottom Line: A pantry staple for trainers, allergy dogs, or picky eaters that deserve top-shelf meat.
 If you want a USA-made, human-grade bribe that fits in a hoodie pocket, this is it.